garrandall/popular-music-data/tracks/riki-tiki-tavi-donovan.md

 Cause your Riki tiki tavi mongoose at your door no more no more, Riki tiki tavi mongoose at your door.
-He wont be coming around for to kill your snakes no more, my love, Oh your Riki tiki tavi mongoose at your door no more.
+He won't be coming around for to kill your snakes no more, my love, Oh your Riki tiki tavi mongoose at your door no more.

 Everybody who saw the Jungle Book knows that